I’m always looking for new Linux distributions to try, and in the last few months, one of them has caught my attention: Manjaro.

 - Odroid (C4, N2, HC4)

 Today, I will use my Raspberry Pi 4 for this post, and not write longer about the other versions.

 Manjaro released its first version in 2011, and was in beta stage until 2013.

 So it’s pretty new in the Linux history, but old enough to offer us a stable operating system.

 For the release names, Manjaro is now using similar designations to Ubuntu, with a version including the release year and month, and a code name.

-For example, the latest version during writing is 19.10 and was release in October 2019.
+For example, the version I’m testing for this article is 22.06 and was released in June 2022.

 And for the short story, the Manjaro name originates from the Mount Kilimanjaro, and you can pronounce it as ‘Man-jar-o’ or ‘Man-ha-ro’ 🙂

 Manjaro is based on Arch Linux, so it inherits from the principles of this distribution (design simplicity and intuitiveness, for example).